 Examples of tested products: expansion tanks, coils, big valves, radiators, aluminum castings, gear housing, injection valve, air damping elements, fuel level sensors, pressure sensors, etc.

 Pressure decay test measures the change in pressure between the reference pressure and your pressurized object.
 This means that the test object can be tested with over or under pressure.
 It counts as an integral test, and will show the objects true leak rate.
 For the right application and to the right test product, this method is precise, however take in consideration that time and the properties of the surroundings play a crucial roll in this test.
 The method is very sensitive to variations in temperature.

-Examples of tested products: plate heat exchangers, aluminum castings, expansion tanks, etc.
+Examples of tested products: Batterypackages, plate heat exchangers, aluminum castings, expansion tanks, etc.

 The instrument we use for these kinds of tests are almost everytime of ForTest.